Senneseph/synthmem/README.md

 We use a custom self-testing system that runs automatically when the container starts.
 The system uses the following terminology:

 - **Bought**: A set of tests (test suite)
+  - **Required Bought**: Must pass for the build to succeed
+  - **Optional Bought**: Can fail without failing the build
 - **Boast**: A passed test
 - **Roast**: A failed test
 - **Route**: A failed Bought (test suite)
 - **Conquest**: A passed Bought (test suite)
 - **Victory**: All Boughts passed
+- **Partial Victory**: All required Boughts passed, but some optional Boughts failed

 The testing system runs automatically as part of the container startup and reports the results in the logs.